kamleshpawar17/Brats19/README.md

 ```

 ## Run
-To run prediction, copy all four MRI contrast imges ending with names (*.t1.nii.gz, *.t2.nii.gz, *,t1ce.nii.gz, *.flair.nii.gz) into the directory **data** then run the following
+To run prediction, copy all four MRI contrast imges ending with names (*.t1.nii.gz, *.t2.nii.gz, *,t1ce.nii.gz, *.flair.nii.gz) into the directory **./data** then run the following
 ```
 cd ./src
 python predict_all_no_gt.py